tvegawaichman/readthedocs_tutorial/docs/source/Tutorial/tutorial.rst

     Compare the reports from the different ontology levels.
 Is the performace better or worse for the higher level ontology?
   </details>

-For more details about ontology see :ref:`ontology`
+For more details about ontology see the :ref:`ontology` section.

-**2. Add an celltype otology for your reference dataset in the annotateion pipeline**
+**2. Add an celltype otology for your reference dataset in the annotation pipeline**

 Now that you've added the ontology in the benchmarking pipeline you can do the same for the annotation pipeline.
 Do the same steps as for the benchmarking:

-- Add the ontology in the config file
+1. Add the ontology in the config file
-- Perform a dry run (the pipeline should not rerun any of the prediction steps, just the consensus and report steps)
+2. Perform a dry run (the pipeline should not rerun any of the prediction steps, just the consensus and report steps)
-- Run the workflow again
+3. Run the workflow again
-- Check the reports folder
+4. Check the reports folder

 .. raw:: html

   <details>
     <summary>Exercise</summary>
     Compare the reports from the different ontology levels.
 Is the performace better or worse for the higher level ontology?

   </details>